bre9425/COMP4350/Documents/Minutes.md

  - Review of our assigned work distribution.
 Went over the bugs that came up
  - Discussed the details on how the ice breaker feature should look
  - All worked on the release document
- - Preparation of slides for presentation

-### March 27th, 2024
-- Participants: all group members
-- Time: 1:00 - 2:00 pm
-- Location: Eng building
-- What was discussed:
- - assigned tasks for the Presentation
-  - Breanna: worked on the demo and slides
+ - Breanna: Worked on the demo video for presentation
-  - Everyone else: worked on different slides
+ - assigned parts of presentation slides to members

 ### March 29th, 2024
 - Participants: all group members